 SOUTH AFRICA: IAPF Trust – is a registered Not-For-Profit and Public Benefit Organisation with 18a status.
 (PBO No: 930045174)

 ZIMBABWE: IAPF Trust

-Our teams of full time employees in each country we operate in and Green Army of volunteers across the world ensure that the message of conservation keeps spreading.
-To all those people, far and wide, we thank-you.
+Our employees and team of volunteers across the world ensure that projects are delivered efficiently and effectively and that the message of conservation keeps spreading.
+To all those people, far and wide, we thank you.